Disc-epics/HOPE/README.md

 pip install -r requirements.txt
 ```

-To install django and other requirements.
+To install Django and other requirements.

 Next, run the development server: